Bryntum

 }

-Now let’s add the updateParentList to our code, below the createGantt function:
+Now let’s add the updateParentList to our code.
+Insert the following below the createGantt function:

 function updateParentList(results, eventList) {